 The College’s curriculum includes five majors and integrates the Socratic study of the Great Books with the classical seven liberal arts.
 The study of theology and an eight-semester series of seminars in philosophy and humanities are at the center of the integrated curriculum.
 In their junior and senior years, students build on their core studies and take up majors in theology, politics, philosophy, literature, or the Great Books.
 Students also can choose to study in Rome and Norcia during the summer.

-Through the College's new "Career Pathways Program," the College researches and communicates internship opportunities, pre-professional programs, and employment opportunities to its students and their families through a special website and electronic newsletter.
+Through the college's "Career Pathways Program," Northeast Catholic researches and communicates internship opportunities, pre-professional programs, graduate school planning, and employment opportunities to its students and their families through a special website and electronic newsletter.
 The College also organizes a series of professional seminars for its students to help them develop the skills needed to find, keep, and advance in their first job after college.
 And the College also helps students understand employment in vocational terms and develop an integrated theology of work.

 The College offers an Apostolic Catechetical Diploma following the completion of six semesters of theology and catechesis that cover the entire Catechism of the Catholic Church

 , as well as pivotal Church documents and key texts by the Church Fathers and Doctors of the Church.
 Through this program, students are prepared to be effective communicators of the Faith in their homes, parishes, and communities.

 The faculty, chaplain, and student life staff annually take the Oath of Fidelity, and theologians have received the mandatum

 Northeast Catholic College rests on the 3,500-foot Mount Kearsarge in Warner, New Hampshire, a quaint town of 2,800 residents in the Lakes Region.
 But students are also just 90 minutes from Boston, with numerous educational, cultural, and social opportunities.